Celebrating a Nobel Prize Laureate – Professor Bengt Samuelsson

 “In these roles I concentrated on three things: KI should have the best professors, the best students and the best infrastructure,” he commented.
 It was under his leadership that the Scheele and Retzius laboratories were built as well as the Nobel Forum on Campus Solna.

-In addition to research at KI, where Bengt Samuelsson is now concentrating on research in the leukotriene field, he is involved in research collaboration with China, has several board appointments and is a member of the Royal Swedish Academy of Sciences and equivalent bodies in other countries too.
+In addition to research at KI, where Bengt Samuelsson has been concentrating on research in the leukotriene field, he was involved in research collaboration with China, had several board appointments and was a member of the Royal Swedish Academy of Sciences and equivalent bodies in other countries too.